Lionsberg/lionsberg-wiki/Lionsberg Cycles of Growth.md

 The Lionsberg Cycles of Growth chart the fibonacci sequence, and relate to how many people have joined The Movement / The Game and are Progressing along the [[Critical Path]] [[FROM the Old TO the New]].

+To watch the Cycles of Growth progress in realtime, see [[Lionsberg Co-Creators]].

 - Source
 - Spirit
 - Incarnation